hackclub/hackclub/workshops/splatter_paint/README.md

 }
 ```

 Although you can normally call functions whatever you want, it’s important that this function is called `onMouseMove` and passes in an `event`.
-Paper.js knows what `onMouseMove` is—when it sees this function, it will know to run the code you write inside it every time the mouse moves, and that the `event` you pass in is a [Paper.js Mouse Event](https://paperjs.org/reference/mouseevent/).
+Paper.js knows what `onMouseMove` is—when it sees this function, it will know to run the code you write inside it every time your mouse moves, and that the `event` you pass in is a [Paper.js Mouse Event](https://paperjs.org/reference/mouseevent/).
 Cool, right?

 Time to draw our circle!
 Inside the function you just created, add this code snippet, which creates a circle at the mouse cursor with a radius of 10px: